Discovering...

 Fail: Cracks, shows white stress lines, or develops permanent creases.
 Cracking indicates low-quality hide or bonded leather.

-Pass: A tiny drop of water absorbs slowly over 10-30 seconds, darkening slightly.
+Pass: A tiny drop absorbs slowly over 10-30 seconds, darkening slightly.
 The spot dries and returns to normal within minutes.

 Fail: Water beads up and rolls off immediately, indicating heavy synthetic coating or faux material.